TheDrone7/shieldbow/docs/api/RuneTreeManager.md

 #### .findRuneByName (name)

 Find a rune by its name.
-The search is case-insensitive.
-The special characters are not ignored.